Ebrington, St Edburgha's Church

 In the south aisle are memorials to the Keyte family, who held the manor of Ebrington for several centuries.
 At the east end of the aisle is n Ebrington table tomb with a very worn coat of arms on the front base.
 In the window over the tomb are medieval heraldic arms to the Keyte and Coventry families.

-On the south chancel wall is a 1625 sundial beside an heraldic tablet inscribed with the Keyte arms.
+On the south chancel wall is a 1625 sundial beside a heraldic tablet inscribed with the Keyte arms.

 Ebrington is an extremely pretty village, and the church is a delight.
 There's so much history to see!
-I loved the Fortescue tomb, and the momorial to centuries of Keytes.
+I loved the Fortescue tomb and the memorials to centuries of Keytes.

 Address: Village Road, Ebrington, Gloucestershire, England, GL55 6NG